python-ellar/ellar-sql/docs/models/configuration.md

 on [dealing with disconnects](https://docs.sqlalchemy.org/core/pooling.html#dealing-with-disconnects){target="_blank"}, refer to SQLAlchemy's documentation on handling connection issues.

-## **EllarSQLModule With App Config**
+## **EllarSQLModule RegisterSetup**
-As stated above, **EllarSQLModule** can be configured from application through `EllarSQLModule.register_setup`.
+As mentioned earlier, **EllarSQLModule** can be configured from the application through `EllarSQLModule.register_setup`.
-This will register a [ModuleSetup](https://python-ellar.github.io/ellar/basics/dynamic-modules/#modulesetup){target="_blank"} factory that checks for `ELLAR_SQL` in application config.
+This process registers a [ModuleSetup](https://python-ellar.github.io/ellar/basics/dynamic-modules/#modulesetup){target="_blank"} factory that depends on the Application Config object.
-The value of `ELLAR_SQL` read from the application config will be passed `EllarSQLModule` setup action which validates and initializes the module.
+The factory retrieves the `ELLAR_SQL` attribute from the config and validates the data before passing it to `EllarSQLModule` for setup.

-It's important to note
+It's essential to note
-that `ELLAR_SQL` will be a dictionary object with the above [configuration parameters](#ellarsqlmodule-configuration-parameters) as keys.
+that `ELLAR_SQL` will be a dictionary object with the [configuration parameters](#ellarsqlmodule-configuration-parameters) mentioned above as keys.

-A Quick example:
+Here's a quick example:
 ```python title="db_learning/root_module.py"
 from ellar.common import Module, exception_handler, IExecutionContext, JSONResponse, Response, IApplicationStartup
 from ellar.app import App